-- In the Navigator, select the item to animate.
+- In the Navigator view, select the component to animate.

-- Move the playhead to a keyframe on the timeline and specify the value at that frame.
+- Move the playhead to another frame on the timeline and specify the value at that frame.
+For more information, see Navigating in Timeline.

-- When you have added all the keyframes you need, select Auto Key (K) again to stop recording keyframes.
+- When you have specified as many values as you need, select Per Property Recording again to stop recording.

-To edit the value of the selected keyframe, select Edit Value for Keyframe in the context menu.
+To fine-tune the value of a keyframe, double-click a keyframe marker or select Edit Keyframe in the context menu.

-You can copy a set of keyframes and paste them at another location on the timeline.
-To copy all keyframes from one item to another one, select an item, and then select Copy All Keyframes from Item in the context menu.
-Then select the other item and select Paste Keyframes to Item in the context menu.
+You can copy the keyframes from the keyframe track for a component and paste them to the keyframe track of another component.
+To copy all keyframes from one track to another one, first right-click the component ID and select Copy All Keyframes in the context menu.
+Then right-click the other component ID, and select Paste Keyframes in the context menu.

 To delete the selected keyframe, select Delete Keyframe in the context menu.

-To delete all keyframes from the selected item, select Delete All Keyframes from Item in the context menu.
+To delete all keyframes from the selected component, select Delete All Keyframes in the context menu.

 You can view the animation on the canvas by moving the playhead along the timeline.

 To preview the animation, select the Play (Space) button or press Space.
-To preview the whole UI, select Show Live Preview on the canvas toolbar.
+To preview the whole UI, select the (Show Live Preview) button on the canvas toolbar or press Alt+P.